smucclaw/eu-ai-act/act.md

 *Article 55*

-*Measures for small-scale providers and users*
+*Measures for SME providers and users*

 1. Member States shall undertake the following actions:

-    a.  provide small-scale providers and start-ups with priority access to the AI regulatory sandboxes to the extent that they fulfil the eligibility conditions;
+    a.  provide SME providers, including start-ups with priority access to the AI regulatory sandboxes to the extent that they fulfil the eligibility conditions;

-    b.  organise specific awareness raising activities about the application of this Regulation tailored to the needs of the small-scale providers and users;
+    b.  organise specific awareness raising activities about the application of this Regulation tailored to the needs of the SME providers and users;

-    c.  where appropriate, establish a dedicated channel for communication with small-scale providers and user and other innovators to provide guidance and respond to queries about the implementation of this Regulation.
+    c.  where appropriate, establish a dedicated channel for communication with SME providers and user and other innovators to provide guidance and respond to queries about the implementation of this Regulation.

-2. The specific interests and needs of the small-scale providers shall be taken into account when setting the fees for conformity assessment under Article 43, reducing those fees proportionately to their size and market size.
+2. The specific interests and needs of the SME providers shall be taken into account when setting the fees for conformity assessment under Article 43, reducing those fees proportionately to their size and market size.

 TITLE VI GOVERNANCE CHAPTER 1